 Would I lie to you?
 Umm, yes, she did.
 Faiza’s plight in this book was so nerve-racking!

 After her husband Tom is laid off from his job in banking, Faiza finds herself in a terrible predicament.
 Their £75,000 savings account is empty, all of it secretly spent by Faiza to keep up with their affluent friends and neighbors.
 Instead of confessing her financial infidelity, she tries to find ways to cover up what she’s done, but the hole she’s in just gets deeper.

 As a British Pakistani woman married to a white man, Faiza feels immense pressure to fit in with the white moms in their social circle.
 She wants to protect her children from the racism she faced as the child of poor immigrant parents as much as possible.
 Does that excuse her lying and secret spending?
 I was rooting for her as she attempted to make things right.

-Thank you to the publisher and NetGalley for providing me a copy of this book in exchange for an honest review.
+Though this book is billed as women’s contemporary fiction, it had the page-turning suspense of a thriller — fast-paced and great tension throughout.
+I could NOT put it down!
+Thank you to the publisher and NetGalley for providing a free copy of this book in exchange for an honest review.